CSCfi/csc-user-guide/docs/apps/hyperqueue.md

 This example consists of a batch script and an executable task script.
 The batch script starts the HyperQueue server and workers and submits tasks to the workers.
 The task script is an executable script that we submit to the workers.
-You can copy the following example, run it as given, and then modify it to suit your needs.
+You can copy the following example, run it as given, and modify it to suit your needs.
 The directory structure looks as follows:

 ```text